barayuda/CodeIgniter-CRUD-Model/README.md

 The prep_form method should be executed only when the form has not yet been submitted (if (!$_POST)).
 If the $id variable contains a value, it will instruct the CRUD model to retrieve the appropriate record from the database and have the data ready to re-populate the form.

-	$this->mdl_blog_posts->save(NULL, $id);
+	$this->mdl_blog_posts->save($id);

 The save method (obviously) saves the form data.
 The fields which it saves is dependent upon the validation rules (remember earlier we included the category_id field in the validation rule array even though it didn't have any special rules).
+The save method will perform an insert or an update accordingly, based on whether or not an $id is passed to it, and if the $id actually has a value or not.

 Now that we've seen the general logic a controller form method might have, let's take a look at how the view might look: